Birmingham Building Stone Trails

 Unless otherwise cited, all architectural information comes from the Pevsner’s Architectural Guide (Foster, 2007).
 This is the first part in a three-part series of guides to the building stones of Birmingham City Centre, produced for the Black Country Geological Society.

-This walk starts at the Town Hall and takes us through the civic heart of Birmingham in Victoria Square to Colmore Row, finishing at the Cathedral.
+This walk starts at the Town Hall and takes us through the civic heart of Birmingham in Victoria Square, then heads in a north-easterly direction along Colmore Row, finishing at the Cathedral.

 1. Town Hall